Frequently Asked Questions

-There are people in our communities already without jobs, how can we accommodate these newcomers?
+There are already people in our communities without jobs.
+How can we accommodate these newcomers?

 Refugees that come here embody these American values.
-They have defied all odds to leave behind discrimination, threats and even violence.
+They have defied all odds to leave behind discrimination, threats, and even violence.
 Bringing a family here to build a better, safer life, is a quintessentially American thing to do.

 Is it good to resettle people in towns so different than the ones they came from?